How to Choose the Perfect Acoustic Guitar

 Understanding the Basics of Acoustic Guitars

-Let's start with the basics, which include the body style, the type of wood, and the neck.
+Let's start with the basics of an acoustic guitar, which include the body style, the type of wood, and the neck.

 The Body Style